Compensatory time off (comp time) is when you receive paid time off (PTO) rather than wages for hours worked beyond your scheduled hours.

 - time-and-a-half pay for overtime hours, or

-Meanwhile, the FLSA allows public employers to pay their full-time workers with comp time at a rate of no less than 1.5 hours of PTO for each hour worked under certain conditions.4
+Meanwhile, the FLSA allows public employers to pay their full-time workers with comp time at a rate of no less than 1.5 hours of PTO for each hour worked under certain conditions.

-Comp time is working extra hours one workweek in exchange for PTO in a later workweek or pay period.
-Make-up time is working extra hours one day to cover for an absence earlier in the week.
+Comp time is working extra hours one workweek in exchange for paid time off (PTO) in a later workweek or pay period.
+Make-up time is working extra hours on a day to cover an absence earlier in the week.

 Because make-up time merely shifts around working hours in the same week, overtime rules are not implied.
 Make-up hours are paid at your regular rate of pay.